-Although it is not certain that all proposed projects will be approved or that all approved projects actually will be completed, these uncertainties do not justify excluding pending proposals from cumulative impacts review.
-On the first issue, DOE's obligation is to understand the impacts of proposed projects and decide whether to approve them all in light of these impacts.
-Analyzing the proposals' cumulative impacts does not require DOE to assume that all proposed projects will be approved; instead, it informs DOE of potential consequences so that it can decide whether to approve all proposals or only a subset.
-A number of courts have held that agencies must consider the cumulative impacts of proposed projects together with other pending proposals.
+Applicants may argue that it cannot be assumed: (1) that all proposed projects will be approved, or (2) that all approved projects actually will be built, but these uncertainties do not justify excluding pending proposals from cumulative impacts review.
+On the first issue, DOE/FE's obligation is to understand the impacts of proposed projects and decide whether to approve them in light of these impacts.
+Analyzing the proposals' cumulative impacts does not require DOE/FE to assume that all proposed projects will be approved; instead, it informs DOE/FE of potential consequences so that it can decide whether to approve all proposals or only a subset.
+Courts have held that agencies must consider the cumulative impacts of proposed projects together with other pending proposals.
 See NRDC v.
 Callaway, 524 F.2d 79, 87 (2d Cir.
 1975) (holding that the cumulative impacts analysis for a proposed dredge spoil dumping project should have included another dredge spoil project that was still "subject to approval and funding by Congress"); People ex rel.
 Van de Kamp v.
 Marsh, 687 F. Supp.
 495, 500 (N.D.
 Cal.
 1988) (stating that, in cumulative impacts analysis, "[t]he agency must consider other proposals" and even "contemplated actions that are not yet formalized proposals"); see also Kleppe v.
 Sierra Club, 427 U.S. 390, 410 (1976) (holding, in a related context, that "when several proposals for . . . related actions that will have cumulative or synergistic environmental impact . . . are pending concurrently before an agency, their environmental consequences must be considered together") (emphasis added).

-Second, even though it is not certain that all exports DOE approves will occur, this uncertainty does not excuse the obligation to analyze pending projects' cumulative impacts.
-If it did, agencies could avoid analysis of future projects in almost every case, by reasoning that market factors out of their control could prevent them from being
+Second, even though it is not certain that all exports DOE/FE approves will occur, this sort of uncertainty does not automatically justify refusal to analyze pending projects' cumulative impacts.
+If it did, agencies could avoid analysis of future projects in almost every case, by reasoning that market factors out of their control could prevent them from being constructed.
+Here, every good faith export applicant believes that its proposed project is feasible.
+DOE/FE therefore must analyze the cumulative impact of all proposals together.